-Change in fair value of warrant liabilities: Reflects the changes in warrant liabilities which is primarily based on the market price of our Public Warrants listed on Nasdaq under the symbol "BZFDW."
+Change in fair value of warrant liabilities: Reflects the changes in warrant liabilities, which is primarily based on the market price of our Public Warrants listed on The Nasdaq Capital Market under the symbol "BZFDW."
 Refer to Note 4 to the condensed consolidated financial statements for additional details.

 Change in fair value of derivative liability: In December 2021, we issued a \$150.0 million aggregate principal amount of unsecured convertible notes due 2026 (i.e., the Notes) that contain redemption features which we determined were embedded derivatives to be recognized as liabilities and measured at fair value.
 At the end of each reporting period, changes in the estimated fair value during the period are recorded as a change in the fair value of derivative liability.
 During the year ended December 31, 2023, we determined the fair value of the derivative liability was immaterial; refer to Note 4 to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional details.
-On March 7, 2024, we repaid approximately \$30.9 million to holders of the Notes, leaving approximately \$119.1 million aggregate principal amount of Notes outstanding as of March 31, 2024.
+On March 7, 2024 and June 21, 2024, we repaid approximately \$30.9 million and \$0.3 million, respectively, to holders of the Notes, leaving approximately \$118.8 million aggregate principal amount of Notes outstanding as of June 30, 2024.

-Income tax provision: Represents federal, state, and local taxes based on income in multiple domestic and international jurisdictions.
+Income tax (benefit) provision: Represents federal, state, and local taxes based on income in multiple domestic and international jurisdictions.